unoplatform/uno/doc/articles/get-started-vs-2022.md

 1. To debug the **Android** platform:
     - Right click on the `MyApp.Mobile` project, select **Set as startup project**
     - In the **Debug toolbar** drop down, select framework `net7.0-android`
-    - Select an active device in "Device" sub-menu
+    - Select an active device in the "Device" sub-menu

 You're all set!
 You can now head to [our tutorials](getting-started-tutorial-1.md) on how to work on your Uno Platform app.